AaditAntony/work_pulse/README.md

-the directory is added the code of the noticaiton service the main page is added with the notification the trial notification is done
+the directory is added the code of the noticaiton service the main page is added with the notification the trial notification is done the code of the trial is added below the reset button in the ui